KaiHotz/react-formik-ui/README.md

               <Checkbox
                 name='termsAndConitions'
                 label='Terms and Conditions'
-                text='Please check this box to accept the terms and conditions' />
+                text='Click to accept the terms and conditions' />

               <SubmitBtn disabled={!values.termsAndConitions} />